ryanklee/think-taink/docs/experiment_design_language.md

 10. **Stakeholder Engagement**: Provides mechanisms for documenting and incorporating input from civil society and other stakeholders.
 11. **Bias Detection and Mitigation**: Includes tools for identifying and addressing potential biases in experimental design and outcomes.
 12. **Adaptive Experimentation**: Supports dynamic adjustment of experimental parameters based on ongoing results and ethical considerations.
+13. **Swarm Intelligence Modeling**: Enables specification of swarm-based decision-making processes and collective behaviors.
+14. **Emergent Language Protocols**: Supports the definition and analysis of emergent communication protocols between agents.
+15. **Containment Control Mechanisms**: Allows for the implementation of containment control strategies in multi-agent scenarios.
+16. **Coevolutionary Dynamics**: Provides tools for modeling and analyzing coevolutionary processes in multi-agent systems, including integration with LLMs.

 ## Implementation